voguemaster/SettingsDeployer/README.md

 downloads it and extracts it to the proper location of the master profile of XBMC/Kodi in internal storage.
 For this, XBMC/Kodi is first detected by the code and the profile directory detected.

+Permissions:

+Read/Write external storage - Used to save the zip package to internal storage, to detect Kodi/XBMC profile dirs and extract the package.
+Full internet access - To download the package set in the urls.xml.
+Prevent the device from sleeping - During download/extract the device shouldn't turn off the CPU otherwise we're toast.

+Version 1.2:

+* Now using a wakelock to keep the device awake during the download and extraction work.
+The wakelock is release when the work finishes, an error occurs, the user cancels or 4 minutes have passed.
+If the device can't download and extract the package in 4 minutes of time something is awry.

 Initial version 1.1:

 * Detect XBMC/Kodi via internal storage created dirs or by querying the PackageManager.